Mark 16 nuclear bomb: Manufacture and service

-By April 1954 they were all retired, as the alternative solid-fueled thermonuclear weapons had been tested successfully.
-These solid fuel thermonuclear bombs were far easier to handle, requiring no cryogenic temperature materials or cooling system.
+By April 1954, all EC-16 units were retired, as alternative solid-fueled thermonuclear weapons had been tested successfully at Operation Castle.
+These solid-fuel thermonuclear bombs were far easier to handle, requiring no cryogenic temperature materials or cooling system.
 It was replaced with the five EC-14 weapons brought up to an acceptable standard as the TX-14 and production Mark 17 nuclear bombs in mid-1954.